smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Automatic denominators: USA data not appearing (rif40_num_denom issue).
 USA data using wrong column names - should use geolevel_name.
 Bug therefore is in data loader setup.
 * Test plan
+* 2017/18 forward plan.
+Highlight impact of no Java developer
-* Check SAHSULAND dataloaded data
+* Check SAHSULAND dataloaded data is the same

 #### 1st July to 31st July